philipwhitt/core-validator/README.md

 ```

-See test/BuilderTest.php for working examples
+See test/BuilderTest.php for more working examples

 Validate User Input
 --------------------------------------------